A special Chanukah greeting

 Faculty & Staff

 Carmel School Association has a dedicated and highly qualified faculty from many different countries around the world.
 To read about our teachers' credentials, expertise and interests, please click on the relevant campus.

-Annabel is our Nursery A Teacher.
-Originally from Gloucestershire in England, she has the NNEB qualification (a diploma in Early Childhood Education 0–7 years) and a Bachelors (Hons) Degree in Professional Studies in Playwork from Leeds Metropolitan University, UK.
+Annabel is the Pre-School Coordinator and Nursery A Teacher.
+Originally from Gloucestershire in England, she has the NNEB qualification (Diploma in Early Childhood Education) and a Bachelor Degree (Hons) in Professional Studies in Playwork from Leeds Metropolitan University, UK.
 She arrived in Hong Kong in 2000, and has been teaching a nursery class at Carmel since August 2006.
-In her free time, Annabel enjoys playing field hockey, swimming and travel.
+In her free time, Annabel enjoys playing field hockey, swimming.

-Shoshana has been teaching Jewish Studies at the Pre-School for the last three years.
-Originally from London, Shoshana moved to Hong Kong in 2010, and is married with three children, all of whom attend Carmel School.
+Shoshana has been teaching Jewish Studies at the Pre-School since 2011.
+Originally from London, Shoshana moved to Hong Kong in 2010, and is married with four children, all of whom attend Carmel School.
 Before coming to Hong Kong, Shoshana completed a Social Science degree and worked with teens at risk in the UK.
 Shoshana is a passionate educator, and believes in giving all Jewish children a strong Jewish identity, as well as a love and joy for learning.
 Shoshana loves spending time with her family, travelling, baking, and is an avid reader.